 Special Education Programming

 All students at Lampeter-Strasburg are regarded as individuals with worth and are treated with respect for their unique talents and abilities.
-Students with special needs are educated in the regular classrooms to the extent that they receive an appropriate education.
+Students with special needs are educated in the regular education classrooms to the extent that they receive an appropriate education.
 When specialized instruction is needed, the students receive services as determined by a team of people including parents and school professionals.
 All educational decisions are made in partnership with parents.

 Learning Support is available in grades Kindergarten through twelve.
 Special education teachers provide instruction that is designed to meet the needs of individual students, and those needs drive Least Restrictive Environment decisions.
-The instruction may be remedial, use specialized curriculum and teaching techniques, incorporate community based instruction, focus on career development, or support the regular classrooms.
+The instruction may be remedial, use specialized curriculum and teaching techniques, incorporate community based instruction, focus on career development, or support the regular education classrooms.
 Close communication between special education teachers, general education teachers, and parents facilitates success in the general education classes.
 The goal of Learning Support is to enable students to make progress in the general education curriculum and prepare them for life after graduation.